TheNoobInventor/lidarbot/README.md

 ## Package Overview
 - [`lidarbot_base`](./lidarbot_base/) : Contains the ROS2 control hardware interface for the lidarbot with low-level code for the Waveshare Motor Driver HAT.
-- [`lidarbot_bringup`](./lidarbot_bringup/) : Contains launch files to bring up the camera, lidar and IMU sensor broadcaster for use by the real lidarbot.
+- [`lidarbot_bringup`](./lidarbot_bringup/) : Contains launch files to bring up the camera, lidar and the MPU6050 inertial measurement unit (IMU) for use by the real lidarbot.
 - [`lidarbot_description`](./lidarbot_description/) : Contains the URDF description files for Lidarbot, sensors and ros2 control.
 - [`lidarbot_gazebo`](./lidarbot_gazebo/) : Contains configuration, launch and world files needed to simulate the lidarbot in Gazebo.
 - [`lidarbot_navigation`](./lidarbot_navigation/) : Contains launch and configuration files ***(work in progress)*** .